Table of Contents

 • How did Satoshi Nakamoto, the creator of Bitcoin, become the world’s biggest mystery by disappearing?

-• How did Satoshi’s disappearance contribute to the decentralization of Bitcoin’s network and its credibility as well as success?
+• How did Satoshi’s disappearance contribute to the decentralisation of Bitcoin’s network and its credibility as well as success?

-• Why is Satoshi’s untouched Bitcoin fortune significant to Bitcoin’s legacy and investor trust?
+• Why are Satoshi’s untouched Bitcoins so important to Bitcoin’s legacy and trust of the investors?

 Sixteen years ago, someone using the name Satoshi Nakamoto changed the world forever.
-He created Bitcoin and launched a financial revolution, and then disappeared into thin air.
-Today, his identity remains one of the world’s biggest mysteries, and his untouched Bitcoin fortune is worth billions of dollars.
+He made Bitcoin and started a financial revolution, and then he just vanished.
+Today, his identity is still one of the biggest mysteries in the world, and his Bitcoin fortune, which he has never touched, is worth billions of dollars.

-The Bitcoin Revolution began in 2008 on Halloween, when Satoshi sent a simple email to a cryptography mailing list.
-Attached to the email was a nine-page document called ‘Bitcoin: A Peer-to-Peer Electronic Cash System’.
-The timing was perfect as the world was reeling from the worst financial crisis since the Great Depression, and people had lost faith in banks.
+The Bitcoin Revolution started on Halloween night in 2008 when Satoshi sent a simple email to a list of cryptographers.
+Satoshi sent an email with a nine-page paper called “Bitcoin: A Peer-to-Peer Electronic Cash System” attached.
+The timing was perfect because the world was going through the worst financial crisis since the Great Depression, and people had lost faith in banks.

-The paper described something that seemed impossible at that time: digital money that worked without banks, governments, or any central authority.
-Three months later, on January 3, 2009, Satoshi proved he wasn’t just a dreamer.
-He launched the Bitcoin network by mining the first block of transactions, called the Genesis Block.
-In this block, an encrypted message read: “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”
-Many see this as a clear reference to the 2008 financial crisis and a critique of government bailouts.
-It’s widely believed to reflect the motivation behind Bitcoin’s creation — offering a decentralized alternative to the traditional banking system.
+The article talked about something that seemed impossible at the time: digital money that didn’t need banks, governments, or any other central authority to work.
+Three months later, on January 3, 2009, Satoshi showed that he wasn’t just a dreamer.
+He mined the first block of transactions, which is called the Genesis Block, to start the Bitcoin network.
+There was a secret message in this block that said, “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”
+A lot of people think this is a clear jab at government bailouts and a reference to the 2008 financial crisis.
+A lot of people think that this shows why Bitcoin was made: to give people a way to do their banking without having to go through a bank.

 Building Bitcoin’s Foundation Bit By Bit